Learn why democratic leadership is the most desirable leadership style

 It requires relevant skill sets

 Democratic leadership celebrates diversity of thought.
 However, the thoughts, and the skill sets behind those thoughts, must be relevant to the task at hand.
 If it's not, two things can happen.
 Firstly, the conversation won't be of the highest possible quality and the team may go off track.
-Secondly, team members that lack the necessary expertise may feel awkward as they can't contribute, or feel disheartened if their opinions aren't taken into consideration, weakening the circle of trust.
+Secondly, team members who lack the necessary expertise may feel too awkward to participate, or disheartened if their opinions aren't taken into consideration, weakening the circle of trust.

 How to use democratic leadership